vega/vega-datasets/datapackage.md

 ### path
 normal-2d.json
 ### description
-A synthetic dataset of 500 two-dimensional points (u, v) sampled from a bivariate normal distribution.
+Five hundred paired coordinates (u, v) sampled from a bivariate normal distribution.
 The data is centered near the origin (u: 0.005, v: -0.011) with standard deviations of 0.192 (u) and 0.199 (v), indicating a relatively equal spread in both dimensions.
 The variables exhibit negligible correlation (0.026), suggesting independence.
 The range of u is [-0.578, 0.533] and v is [-0.534, 0.606].
 Normality tests for each variable yield high p-values (u: 0.680, v: 0.763), supporting the normal distribution assumption.
 This dataset's characteristics make it well-suited for demonstrating statistical visualization techniques in Vega and Vega-Lite, including scatter plots, density plots, heatmaps, and marginal histograms/density curves.
 It can also serve as a clean baseline dataset for testing new visualization methods or for educational purposes in data visualization and statistics.
+A contrast to uniformly distributed data in `uniform-2d.json`

 ### schema